 Action sports and underwater photography haven't been the same since GoPro first introduced its tiny cameras in 2004.
-While a number of models are available, our favorite is the Hero4 Silver Edition, with a 12-megapixel sensor for still shots and up to 4K video (albeit at just 15fps) for motion capture.
+While a number of models are available, our favorite is the Hero 5 Black, with a 12-megapixel sensor for still shots and up to 4K video (albeit at just 15fps) for motion capture.

 GoPro and third-party vendors offer a huge number of accessories, including touch-screen backs, external monitors, filters and multiple options for mounting the camera on just about anything you can imagine.
 Clamps and suction cup mounts are available for surfboards, cars, bicycles and more for recording POV videos, time-lapse videos and still images.
 It's easy to share images, thanks to the camera's built-in Wi-Fi and free app for Android, iOS and Windows Phone mobile devices.